-Nimbus Infrastructure is a listed company under the Technology Section on the NSX (Namibian Stock Exchange), with the objective of pursuing investments in the Information Communication and Technology Sector in sub-Saharan Africa.
+PNH - Paratus Namibia Holdings (previously Nimbus Infrastructure) is a listed company under the Technology Sector on the NSX (Namibian Stock Exchange), with the objective of pursuing investments in the Information Communication and Technology Sector in sub-Saharan Africa.

 Stock Exchange: NSX

 Share Code: PNH

 Nimbus Infrastructure started of as the first CPC in Namibia and has subsequently converted to a full listed company on the NSX.

 CPCs, or Special Purpose Acquisition Companies as they are known elsewhere, are structures that have been used in a number of countries around the world, but are new to Namibia.
 These companies are cash shells that are listed on the stock exchange for the purpose of capital raising, ultimately to purchase or develop assets that fulfil a set of predetermined criteria, as stipulated in the company’s listing documentation.

 The CPC structure is a structure that has gained popularity in various markets in the world, especially in the United States and Canada.
 CPCs are generally used in circumstances similar to reverse mergers, but offer the benefits of being well funded and liquid, having hand-picked suitably experienced management teams, and offering a clean slate.
 In South Africa, a number of CPC type listings have been done over recent years under the Johannesburg Stock Exchange equivalent of the CPC, the Special Purpose Acquisition Company.

 These structures serve an important role in developing the financial sector, as well as addressing situations where conventional financing methods are not viable, by facilitating access to financing for the development of large projects through the listed capital markets.